BagPipe: Accelerating Deep Recommendation Model Training: Design

 \subsection{Discussion}

-Next we qualitatively discuss some benefits and limitations of \system's design.
+Next, we discuss some benefits and limitations of our design.

-\textbf{Generalizing across skew patterns.} Unlike prior work~\cite{adnan2021high}, \system's optimizations will hold even if embedding access skew or popularity changes drastically over time.
-The primary reason for this is that \system does not only rely on caching of hot embedding to provide speedups.
-It is also able to handle cold embeddings by using pre-fetching.
-So if there exists datasets which do not display high degree of skewness, \system will just have to prefetch more but it should still be able to provide gains in throughput.
+\paragraph{Generalizing across skew patterns.} Unlike prior work~\cite{adnan2021high}, \system's optimizations are resistant to embedding access skew changes (evaluated in \S\ref{sec:oracle_cacher_benchmark}).
+This is because \system does not just rely on caching of a fixed set of hot embeddings, it speeds up access to cold embeddings using pre-fetching.
+So if there exists datasets that do not display a high degree of skew, \system will still outperform prior work.

-\textbf{Transparency to the user.} Unlike prior work~\cite{yin2021ttrec, adnan2021high} \system is completely transparent to the user.
-It produces the exact same result which a user would have got if they ran vanilla synchronous training.
-Our prefetching and caching guarantees are similar in spirit to out of order executions performed in computer architecture~\cite{hwu1986hpsm}.

-\textbf{Memory pressure.} Since \system stores the local embedding caches in the accelerator memory it can lead to extra memory pressure on accelerator memory.
-However, we observe that the memory requirement of dense NN parameters is quite small, \ie at batch size of 2048 dense NN parameters only consumed 1.8 GB of accelerator memory out of the 16 GB available on a V100 memory.
-This leaves ample space for caching embeddings.
-We also allow users to configure a maximum cache size and adaptively adjust the lookahead values to make sure the cache size remains bounded.(Section~\ref{sec:bpipe_config})

-\textbf{Performance on slow networks.} If embedding fetch is extremely slow (say due to a slow network connection), \system can not guarantee that embedding fetch for a batch from the remote embedding server will complete before the training begins.
-Hence it will have to block.
-This is because \system relies on overlapping embedding fetch with computation of dense parameters.
-However, if the fetch is slower than compute we will start observing the latency of embedding fetch in the train loop.
-In the data-center setting we observe that \system is able to completely overlap the training time with embedding fetch and hides the fetch latency.
-However, even in the case embedding fetch is slow, \system is expected to perform significantly better than baseline because of overall reduction in number of embedding fetches due to caching.

-\textbf{Applicability in online training.} \system's optimizations are only applicable in the offline training regime.
-This is because \system relies on the ability to look at future batches and build a cache which is guaranteed to provide a hit.
-However, in case of online training where training examples arrive sporadically \system will not able to do so.
+\textbf{Applicability in online training.} \system's optimizations are applicable to offline setup, as it relies on the ability to look at future batches to build a cache.
+In case of online training examples arrive sporadically thus restricting lookahead.

-\textbf{Scalability of \orc.} A limitation in our design is that \orc is not horizontally scalable.
-However, the overhead of \orc is extremely small (less that 70ms) even for extremely large batch sizes and lookahead values.
-Thus we believe \orc will still be able to support training at extremely large scale.
-In Section~\ref{sec:oracle_cacher_benchmark} we study the scalability of \orc.